Tobu 8000 series: Kiryu Line, Koizumi Line

 The Kiryu Line and Koizumi Line fleet based at Tatebayashi Depot consists of two-car trainsets modified for driver-only operation.

 Utsunomiya Line

-The Utsunomiya Line fleet based at Shin-Tochigi Depot consists of four-car trainsets modified for driver-only operation.
+The Utsunomiya Line fleet based at Shin-Tochigi Depot consisted of four-car trainsets modified for driver-only operation.
+In 2019, the 8000 series sets were withdrawn from use on the Utsunomiya Line.

 Urban Park Line

 The Urban Park Line fleet based at Nanakōdai Depot consists of six-car trainsets.

 Tojo Line

 The Tōjō Line fleet based at Shinrinkōen Depot consists of 11 four-car trainsets.
 These are used in local driver-only operation services north of Ogawamachi, where four sets are required every day.

 Ogose Line

 From the start of the revised timetable on 14 June 2008, only refurbished four-car driver-only-operation sets are used on the Tobu Ogose Line.
 These are also stationed in Shinrinkōen, and five sets are required every day.

 History

 Production

 The first 8000 series appeared in November 1963 as four-car sets.
 These were joined from December 1964 by two-car sets (formed MoHa8500 + KuHa8600).
 Between 1971 and 1972, 14 pairs of additional intermediate cars (SaHa8700 + MoHa8800) were built and inserted into four-car sets 8101 to 8114 to lengthen them to six cars.
 8000 series trains built up to this point were not equipped with air-conditioning, but from June 1972, three 6-car air-conditioned sets (8156 to 8158) were delivered.
 The originally non-fitted sets were also modified with air-conditioning from October 1973 until 1983 at the Alna Kōki (now Alna Sharyō) factory in Osaka and Tsuha Sharyō factory in Nishiarai, Tokyo.

 In May 1977, the first eight-car 8000 series set (8173) was delivered for use on the Tojo Line.

 October 1979 saw the last two digits of individual car running numbers exceed 99, resulting in some cars receiving five-digit (8xxxx) running numbers.

 The last two sets built, 81120 and 8580, were delivered in 1983.

 The fleet changes between 1963, when the first sets were built, and 1983, when construction ended, are shown below.